Syllabus for MCO-740-OL

 For your formal work in the course, you are required to participate in six graded discussion forums and in two synchronous events as well as to complete three written assignments.
 You are also required to complete a final project.

 Consult the Course Calendar for assignment due dates.

 This course requires you to participate in six (6) graded discussion forums, including an Introductions forum and a Concluding forum.
-(Unlike Introductions forums in most other Thomas Edison State College courses, this Introductions forum is graded.)
+(Unlike Introductions forums in most other Thomas Edison State University courses, this Introductions forum is graded.)
 Discussion board assignments allow interaction with the class.
 Since discussions are interactive, these activities enable intellectual exchange with one’s peers.
 The ability to collaborate successfully with colleagues is an ongoing requirement of managerial communications.

 The Topic List area of the course includes several other forums as well:

 Graded discussion board assignments are assessed and graded on two bases: i.e., the original composition posting and peer interaction.
 Subject-specific directions are found within the Modules.
 However there are certain common requirements for every posting: